Cannabis legalization: Health risks and benefits | DW | 26.01.2022

 "This improvement is usually associated with a reduction in anxiety and shame, which facilitates sexual relationships," the researchers said.

-In other words: Someone who lost their inhibitions because they drank alcohol or smoked weed had better sex.
+In other words: Those who lose their inhibitions by drinking alcohol or smoking weed may have better sex.

-US researchers at Oregon State University recently proposed cannabinoids as a way to prevent and treat COVID-19, because they blocked the virus from entering cells, potentially offering protection against a coronavirus infection.
+US researchers at Oregon State University recently proposed cannabinoids as a way to prevent and treat COVID-19, because they block the virus from entering cells, potentially offering protection against a coronavirus infection.

 Their study showed that the acids CBGA (cannabigerolic acid) and CBDA (cannabidiolic acid) bind the spike protein and prevent Sars-CoV-2 from entering cells, the researchers wrote in the Journal of Natural Products.
 Unlike the well-known tetrahydrocanabinol (THC) in cannabis, CBGA and CBDA are not psychoactive.

-So the psychoactive THC leads to better sex and the cannabis acids protect against COVID-19 — if those aren't convincing arguments in favor of the miracle plant!
+So the psychoactive THC leads to better sex, and cannabis acids protect against COVID-19 — talk about convincing arguments in favor of the miracle plant!

 It's not quite that simple, though, because cannabis use can also lead to long-term cognitive impairment, especially in young people whose brains are still developing.